 Another thing that can work wonders, if you're the type, is journaling.
 Reviewing the day, capturing and reflecting on the most important things and your own thoughts is not only useful brain jogging, it also often leads to learning to expand your horizons independently.
 But there is another way: With so-called journaling, you don't just start writing, but fill out a template for each day that is structured according to certain criteria.
 There are mindfulness exercises, but also many other topics and things that you can make tangible for yourself.
 There are many templates on the internet that you can simply print out.
 Or you save the paper and do it on the computer.
 In addition, there are now quite a few books with pre-printed forms of all kinds that also last a very long time.
 You can take your thoughts with you wherever you go.

 And now it is your turn!

 We hope that you were able to find some helpful suggestions for your situation, for your life.
-We wish you a lot of joy in turning your everyday life upside down and above all a lot and good deceleration!
+We wish you a lot of joy in turning your everyday life upside down and above all a lot and good slow movement!